 Located on the Pt.
-Reyes peninsula along the Northern California coast, this small 260 square foot building (Plan 889-2)
+Reyes peninsula along the Northern California coast, this small 260 square foot building, Plan 889-3

-is designed to support a large group of children for a yearly family summer camp.
-The structure is sited amongst a cluster of farm buildings and is designed to blend with the environment of the pastoral dairy farm.The Bath House provides welcoming and comfortable amenities for the nearby tent platforms/sleeping quarters.
+, was designed to support a large group of children for a yearly family summer camp.
+The structure is sited amongst a cluster of farm buildings and is inspired by the environment of the pastoral dairy farm.The Bath House provides welcoming and comfortable amenities for the nearby tent platforms/sleeping quarters.
 The design concept embraces a fun, whimsical and practical character that evokes the rural quality of the property.
 Non-corrosive and wear-resistant materials were used including galvanized sheet metal, sealed board and batt siding, and painted plywood and MDO board.

 This design includes a bedroom off the porch at the back.

 , shown below -- has a storage room in place of the bedroom and a front porch but no wrap-around porch.

 These compelling structures could easily be adapted as micro-cottages for in-law or granny units and are comparable to Katrina Cottages and Tiny Houses.
 To browse a collection of very small house plans click here.